analytixncs/naviga-analytics-docs/docs/informer/informer-rest-api.md

 This is a great route if you don't need to page through the data and you just need all of the records.

+> Be aware that this API route will return the "Grid" that your user has defined in Informer.
+For example, if you have "unselected" columns so they do not show in the Grid, they will not be returned by this API route.
+This holds true even if you are using an API Token.
+Whichever user generated the Token, their Grid settings will be what is exported by this route.
+>
+> If you are sharing API Tokens with other users, the best way to keep them clean is to ask Naviga to create a special API User for your Informer instance.
+Simply enter a JIRA case asking for an API User to be created for your site.

 **/api/datasets/{id}/export/{exporter}**

 The most common exporters are `json` and `csv`.
 If you want to see the other options, you can call this endpoint (GET):